Matt Nichols

-Matt Nichols (born March 19, 1987) is an American professional Canadian football quarterback who is a free agent.
-He most recently played for the Ottawa Redblacks of the Canadian Football League (CFL).
+Matt Nichols (born March 19, 1987) is an American former professional football quarterback who played in the Canadian Football League (CFL).
 Nichols played college football at Eastern Washington.
-He has also been a member of the Dallas Cowboys, Winnipeg Blue Bombers, Edmonton Eskimos, and Toronto Argonauts.
+He was a member of the Dallas Cowboys, Winnipeg Blue Bombers, Edmonton Eskimos, Toronto Argonauts, and Ottawa Redblacks.

 College career

 Nichols was a four-year starter at Eastern Washington, where he compiled 996 completions on 1608 attempts (62%) for 12,616 yards, 96 touchdowns and 46 interceptions in 47 games (42 starts).
 Nichols' career passing yards are the most in Big Sky Conference history and ranks sixth overall in NCAA history.
 Nichols also holds the school record for touchdown passes with 96 and was named the 2007 and 2009 Big Sky Conference Offensive Player of the Year.
 The Business Management major attended college with former Winnipeg Blue Bomber defensive end Greg Peach.

 Professional career

 Dallas Cowboys

 Nichols attended training camp with the Dallas Cowboys as an undrafted free agent in 2010 and appeared in two pre-season games, recording 10 completions in 16 attempts for 81 yards and two interceptions.
 He was released on August 19.